Nalinc/impossible/index.md

   - Do 100 pushups in a single set [current: 15]
 - Turn vegan (Currently I am lacto-vegetarian == vegan diet + milk products)

-### Adrenaline Rushes
-- Smoke Weed
-- Be lost in a forest
-- Bike across India
-- Go scuba diving
-- Climb a Volcano
-- Fly a water jet

 ### Travel Goals
 - Visit at least one place each in North, West, East and South India
 - Stay in a hostel while on travel
 - Bike across Ladakh on a Bullet
 - Travel without (or minimal) money and make a film about it
-- Explore all food joints in Delhi [?]
 - Visit every state in India [16/29]
 - Travel for 1 year straight
 - Visit every continent (Asia, Australia, Africa, Antarctica, Europe, North America, South America (and do something ridiculous here) [2/7]

 ### Professional Goals
-- Edit and publish a video all by myself
-    - Edit and publish a video AND make it viral
 - Start my own comapny
     - Create a million dollar company
 - Give a TEDx Talk